corbienassisdev/TRex-Brain/README.md

 # T-Rex Brain

-Recoding the T-Rex game from Chrome browser, to add an AI based on neural networks and genetic algorithms \o/
+Recoding the T-Rex game from Chrome browser, then add an AI based on neural networks and genetic algorithms \o/

+# Results

+Working !
+After 20 generations (more or less), the T-Rex learns to jump over cactus !

-# TODO :
+# Documentation

-* dicrease time to converge toward an optimal solution
-	- increase N_MAX
-    - locate more precisely the cross over
-    - less mutations ?

-* Make a graphical representation for the network

-* Make a beautiful interface
+A report is available in the repository (french).